nicholaschiang/dotfiles/README.md

                 ...
 ```

-...after rebooting the virtual machine, I was able to login with my Apple ID in Xcode ("Xcode > Settings > Apple Accounts > Add Apple Account") and configure certificates ("Runner > Targets > Runner > Signing & Capabilities > Team > Nicholas Chiang (Personal Team)") for my Flutter "Runner" application (`open ~/repos/humble/ios/Runner.xcodeproj`).
+...after rebooting the virtual machine, I was able to login with my Apple ID in Xcode ("Xcode ❯ Settings ❯ Apple Accounts ❯ Add Apple Account") and configure certificates ("Runner ❯ Targets ❯ Runner ❯ Signing & Capabilities ❯ Team ❯ Nicholas Chiang (Personal Team)") for my Flutter "Runner" application (`open ~/repos/humble/ios/Runner.xcodeproj`).
 I set my "Bundle Identifier" to `com.nicholaschiang.humble`.
 I followed the instructions in the error message that appeared after running `flutter run` for the first time:

 ![Flutter Error](./docs/flutter-error.png)

-On my iPhone (running iOS 26.2), I had to go to "General > VPN & Device Management" and select my `apple@nicholaschiang.com` developer profile and click "Trust".
+On my iPhone (running iOS 26.2), I had to go to "General ❯ VPN & Device Management" and select my `apple@nicholaschiang.com` developer profile and click "Trust".
-I also had to go to "General > Transfer or Reset iPhone > Reset > Reset Network Settings" to resolve an issue where verifying applications resulted in a persistent "Unable to Verify App.
-An Internet connection is required to verify the trust of the developer."
+I also had to go to "General ❯ Transfer or Reset iPhone ❯ Reset ❯ Reset Network Settings" to resolve an issue where verifying applications resulted in a persistent "Unable to Verify App.
+An Internet connection is required to verify the trust of the developer." error message.

-Once I did all of this, I was able to get the default `flutter create` application to run on my iPhone (both via `flutter run` and `flutter install`).
+After all of this, I was able to get the default `flutter create` application to run on my iPhone (both via `flutter run` and `flutter install`).
+Now, I will investigate running macOS headless.
+All I really need to be able to do is `flutter install`, after all.
+Or, even better, `flutter run` on macOS with hot reload on my physical iPhone while editing the source from the host Arch Linux machine.